 We kept the best for the last.
 While the above mentioned factors are timeless, novelty is what will really set you apart.
 We always gravitate towards the unknown.
 Anything new is interesting primarily because it presents an opportunity to be explored.

 Asking a probing question or abruptly pointing a troubling fact can capture someone’s attention far quicker than a feature list.
 Try to use design to coax (not push) your audience out of their comfort zones, and into the unknown.
-This will trigger the explorer in them, and encourage them to explore your ideas further.
+This will trigger the design capture attention, and encourage them to explore your ideas further.

 There is a lot more that great designers do that makes them, well, great.
-But, the aspects discussed above are by far the most important ones.
+But, the aspects discussed above are by far the most important ones for making your design capture attention.
 Adding a touch of your own personality is highly recommended too!